While we can’t judge a book by its cover, it might be a bit confusing if a publisher put a family photo on a book about computer repair.

 The dimensions for Twitter’s profile pictures are 400px by 400px.
 Like the Facebook profile picture, this is also a great space for your business’s logo.
 It gets pretty tiny in mobile view so if you do have an icon logo we recommend using it here.

-LinkedIn does things a little different than Facebook.
+LinkedIn does things a little differently than Facebook.
 Personal profiles and company pages look slightly different from one another.
-Since this is a platform where you can show off your personal brand, we’ll talk a bit about both.
+Since this is a great platform for business networking, we’ll talk a bit about both.

 LinkedIn Personal Background Image

 The dimensions for this image are 1584px by 396px.
 Like Twitter, this shrinks down and keeps the same aspect ratio without cropping so it gets pretty small.
 That said, it makes putting text on the image tricky.
 If deciding to incorporate some text, we recommend keeping it minimal.

 Changing away from the default image will help your profile look complete.
 Since we want our profile to be professional, it’s best not to go through our personal photo album and choose any photo.
 Landscapes, cityscapes, even a nice photos of objects that are relevant to your career – not your Lamborghini 🙂 – think coffee mugs, books, desks, lightbulbs etc..

 Your personal profile picture on LinkedIn shows up as a circle – with the dimensions – 300px by 300px.
 While some users prefer not to include a profile picture, it can make the profile seem incomplete or seen as fake.
 Others are also less likely to view than if we include a recent, professional, photo of ourselves.